opensafely-core/ehrql/docs/index.md

 ## Asking for help

-If need help with ehrQL or ehrQL's documentation, then ask for help on the [#ehrql-support](https://bennettoxford.slack.com/archives/C04DVD1UQC9) Slack channel.
+If need help with ehrQL or ehrQL's documentation, then please ask for help on the [#ehrql-support](https://bennettoxford.slack.com/archives/C04DVD1UQC9) Slack channel.
-(If you're unsure how to join, then ask your co-pilot.)
+(If you're unsure how to join, then please ask your co-pilot.)

 ## Example